Seirdy/moac/README.md

 ### Roadmap for 1.0.0

-- Get `moac`'s code reviewed by some people with more experience in software security.
+- [ ] Get `moac`'s code reviewed by some people with more experience in software security.
-- Link to it in my old blog post on brute-force immunity
+- [ ] Link to it in my old blog post on brute-force immunity

+### Future

+- [ ] Account for quantum memory changing the constraints on energy-bound computation speed
+- [ ] Estimate computations per guess, possibly using additional context like KDFs used

 ### Ideas for other programs that can use `moac`